-The Prudential Indicators which the Authority will follow and the minimum revenue provision statement are set out in the capital strategy report (Appendix 2)
+The Prudential Indicators which the Authority will follow, and the minimum revenue provision statement are set out in the capital strategy report (Appendix 2)

-4. Investment Strategy
+5. Investment Strategy

 The Authority currently holds significant invested funds, representing income received in advance of expenditure plus balances and reserves held.
-In the past 9 months, the Authority's investment balance has ranged between £58.5 million and £121.7 million.
-The new 10 year Combined Authority Investment Plan was approved in January 2019 setting out a forecasted expenditure profile over the period.
-The increased spending plans will reduce the previously held balances significantly and as such the invested funds will reduce to a minimal amount reserved for unforeseen circumstances during 2021/22.
+In the past 9 months, the Authority's investment balance has ranged between £31 million and £144 million.
+The Combined Authority Investment Plan was approved in July 2023 setting out a forecasted expenditure profile over the period to 2029.
+The increased spending plans will reduce the previously held balances significantly and as such the invested funds will reduce to a minimal amount reserved for unforeseen circumstances during 2023/24.

 The CIPFA Code requires the Authority to invest its funds prudently, and to have regard to the security and liquidity of its investments before seeking the highest rate of return, or yield.
 The Authority's objective when investing money is to strike an appropriate balance between risk and return, minimising the risk of incurring losses from defaults and the risk of receiving unsuitably low investment income.
 Where balances are expected to be invested for more than one year, the Authority will aim to achieve a total return that is equal or higher than the prevailing rate of inflation, in order to maintain the spending power of the sum invested.
+The Authority aims to be a responsible investor and will consider environmental, social and governance (ESG) issues when investing.